 Homemade Strawberry Rhubarb jam is easy and delicious.
 Try some spread on toast, ice cream, stirred into yogurt, or on a graham cracker spread with cream cheese and dolloped with the jam!

 Read on to learn how to make pectin free strawberry rhubarb jam the easy way.
 For years I resisted making my own jam because I didn't want the hassle of a canning process.
 Making a small batch refrigerated jam is so much easier!

 One evening while on a walk I was listening to a favorite podcast, the guest was Nigella Lawson and she talked about how to make easy refrigerator jam, no canning required.
-Oh, happy day I was going get my jam on!
+Oh, happy day I was going to get my jam on!

-How to make strawberry rhubarb jam
+How to make strawberry rhubarb jam without pectin.

-I don't use added Pectin, instead the acidity of the lemon juice works with the sugar to jell the pectin already present in the fruit.
+I don't use added Pectin, instead, the acidity of the lemon juice works with the sugar to jell the pectin already present in the fruit.
 Cornstarch is added when cooking to help with thickening.

 The prep is easy and you have homemade jam in under an hour.

 Cook the fruit over low heat and stir as little as possible.
 I found that less agitation and a long slow and low cooking process gives me a better result.
 It still takes less than 40 minutes of cook time.
 Once it’s done, all you have to do is wait for it to cool, pour your homemade strawberry rhubarb jam into jars and slap a lid on the jar.